KilledByAPixel/LittleJS/README.md

 The hello world example includes a batch file [build.bat](https://github.com/KilledByAPixel/LittleJS/blob/main/build.bat) that compresses everything into a tiny zip file using Google Closure, UglifyJS, Roadroller, and ECT.

+To build with LittleJS you will need to install several NPM packages.
+This is only necessary for building and not required to use the engine.
+You can install these packages globally with the following commands...

+    npm install -g google-closure-compiler
+    npm install -g uglify-js
+    npm install -g roadroller
+    npm install -g ect-bin
+    npm install -g typescript

 ## Games Made With LittleJS

 - [Space Huggers](https://github.com/KilledByAPixel/SpaceHuggers) - A more developed version of the platformer example